VISITING THE SMOKY MOUNTAINS IN WINTER

 Learn what to expect when visiting Great Smoky Mountains National Park in the Winter

 Great Smoky Mountains National Park is open 365 days a year.
-Whether you are planning a trip for Christmas, winter solstice, or just as a chance to get away, the Smokies are a perfect winter wonderland.
-It is typical for snow to cover the tops of mountains—the higher elevations receiving 2-6 feet of snow each season.
-On roads that you’ll be driving, and trails that you’ll be hiking, the snow accumulation is less, but still very present.
-The Great Smoky Mountains become even more of a special place when there is snow.
+Whether you are planning a trip for Christmas, winter solstice, or a chance to get away, the Smokies are a perfect winter wonderland.
+It’s typical for snow to cover the tops of mountains—the higher elevations receive 2-6 feet of snow each season.
+On roads that you’ll be driving, and trails that you’ll be hiking, the snow accumulation is less, but still present.
+Thought the Smokies couldn’t get more beautiful?
+Add some snow.

 BENEFITS OF VISITING GREAT SMOKY MOUNTAINS IN Winter

-The best thing about visiting Great Smoky Mountains in winter is the lack of crowd, and the opportunity to experience solitude.
-Most of the park’s 11 million visitors go in the summer, so the winter is much more quiet.
-The best chance for peace and solitude is when you take a hike.
+The best thing about visiting the Great Smoky Mountains in winter is the lack of crowds, and the opportunity to experience solitude.
+Most of the park’s 11 million visitors go in the summer, so the winter is quieter.
+The best chance for peace and solitude is during a hike.
 In winter, Gatlinburg hosts winter activities (especially in December—there are Christmas light displays and other festive events), so there aren’t too many people on the trails, giving you the chance to take in the magical scenery without the crowds.